 Merrell notes, "Imagine attempting to find the truth from a person like Renier even when she is under oath.
 It's amazingly difficult to track her comments.
 Virtually the only specifics that come out are limited to fantasy visions one stumbles over like her stories of dogs and gasoline stations.
 Yet before network television cameras and in her book Renier it makes it appear she is very specific --- right down to the shape of rocks on the ground."

-Apparently over the last 25 years during psychic "download sessions" with some law enforcement personnel the sessions have been extremely informal compared with traditional murder inquiry interviews.
-Renier has been shown on video recordings "making contact" with the missing dead while consuming wine, and admits to at least once drinking straight Scotch while being questioned by police --- in a police station!.
+Apparently over the last 40 years during Noreen Renier's psychic "download sessions" with some law enforcement personnel those meetings have been extremely informal compared with traditional murder inquiry interviews.
+Renier has been shown on video recordings "making contact" with the missing dead while consuming wine, and admits to at least once drinking straight Scotch while being questioned by police --- in a police station!
 Glenn Weatherholtz, Sheriff of Rockingham County and City of Harrisburg, Virginia (U.S.A.) stated "She wasn’t psychic alongside police.
 She was sauced.”

 But what about the information exchanged back and forth between Noreen Renier and FBI special agent Robert Ressler?
 Renier notes that the recommendation to use her on the air crash case was "validated by special agent Robert Ressler."
 In March 2015 the opening page on Noreen Renier's web site boldly includes a quotation from Ressler, " ...She helped to locate a plane containing the body of a relative of an FBI agent."